determined-ai/determined/docs/interfaces/commands-and-shells.rst

    det cmd run nvidia-smi

-More complex commands including shell constructs can also be run provided they are quoted to prevent interpretation by the local shell:
+You can also run more complex commands including shell constructs provided they are quoted to prevent interpretation by the local shell:

 .. code::